 - Soil mechanics and foundation engineering

-- Rock mechanics and tunnelling
+- Rock mechanics and tunneling

-Geotechnical and hydraulic engineers play an important part in the design, assessment and construction of infrastructure.
+Geotechnical and hydraulic engineers play an important part in the design, assessment, and construction of infrastructure.
 They are in great demand in the employment market and are known for playing an important role in complex building projects.